Dermatophagia

 Dermatophagia (from Ancient Greek δέρμα (derma) 'skin' and φαγεία (phageia) 'eating') or dermatodaxia (from δήξις (dexis) 'biting') is a compulsion disorder of gnawing or biting one's own skin, most commonly at the fingers.
 This action can either be conscious or unconscious and it is considered to be a type of pica.
 Those affected with dermatophagia typically bite the skin around the nails, leading to bleeding and discoloration over time.
 Some people also bite on their skin on their finger knuckles which can lead to pain and bleeding just by moving their fingers.

-In herpetology, dermatophagia is used to correctly describe the act in which amphibians and reptiles eat the skin they shed, but this is not what occurs in humans.
+The term is also used in herpetology to describe the act in which amphibians and reptiles eat the skin they shed, but this is not what occurs in humans.
 Those diagnosed with this disorder do not develop wounds on the bitten areas of their hands or lose any skin.
 Instead, they experience a thickening of the skin being repeatedly bitten.
-Contemporary research suggests a link between impulse-control disorders and obsessive–compulsive disorders, and this was addressed in the DSM-5 when dermatophagia and other related disorders were classified as 'other specified obsessive-compulsive related disorders' and are given the specification of body focused repetitive behavior.
+Contemporary research suggests a link between impulse-control disorders and obsessive–compulsive disorders, and this was addressed in the DSM-5 when dermatophagia and other related disorders were classified as 'other specified obsessive-compulsive related disorders' and are given the specification of body-focused repetitive behavior.